Fishing Company of Alaska Injury Claims

 Don’t accept blame for an injury accident that wasn’t your fault.
 Your employer owes you a safe place to work, a competently trained crew, and a well maintained vessel.
 Working excessive hours in heavy weather unreasonably increases the risk of injury to a crewman.
 Safety guards should never be removed from fish processing equipment.
 An Injured crewman should not be forced to continue to do work which may aggravate his injuries.

-From the freezer hold to the trawl deck, Beard understands how injury accidents happen aboard FCA vessels.
-He knows how those accidents can be prevented, and he understands your injuries.
-Beard knows how a permanent injury can impact a commercial fisherman’s ability to work aboard an Alaska fish processing vessel in the future.
+From the freezer hold to the trawl deck, Beard and his partners at Johnson Beard & Trueb PC understand how injury accidents happen aboard FCA vessels.
+They know how those accidents can be prevented, and they understand your injuries.
+They know how a permanent injury can impact a commercial fisherman’s ability to work aboard an Alaska fish processing vessel in the future.

 With only a few legal exceptions, the Fishing Company of Alaska owes their injured crewmen a duty to pay maintenance and cure benefits.
 FCA should pay your reasonable medical bills and a daily living allowance while you are recovering from your injuries.
 If your injuries prevent you from completing your fishing contract, FCA must pay your wages for the full contract period.
 You have the right to select your own treating doctors.